 System Requirements

-Top Previous Next
+Previous topic Next topic

-Multi-User Systems - Captools/net Server applications are designed to run on computers running the Microsoft® Windows XP Pro, Windows 2003 Server, Windows Vista, Windows 7 or Windows Server 2008 operating systems.
+Multi-User Systems - Captools/net Server applications are designed to run on computers running the Microsoft® Windows Windows 7, 8 or 10 or Windows Server 2012/later operating systems.
 Computer speed and RAM memory requirements will be dictated upon the amount of data to be handled.
-The Captools/net Desktop client application will generally be able to run on MS-Windows XP or later operating systems, however Desktop performance will be dependent upon desktop PC speed and RAM memory.
+The Captools/net Desktop client application will generally be able to run on MS-Windows 7, 8 or 10 operating systems, however Desktop performance will be dependent upon desktop PC speed and RAM memory.
+We do not recommend installing Captools/net on a machine which is also used as a domain controller or file server due primarily due to competing priority for resources.

 Windows IIS - Captools/net employs MS-Windows Internet Information Service on the server for desktop/server communications.
 This service is available as a custom install component for the business and higher levels of MS-Windows operating systems, and generally should operate properly in the default configuration since it uses Port 80, the normal port for http communications.
 However, IIS configuration changes made by users or by other applications, may disable Captools/net functionality.
 If MS-Windows IIS has not been previously setup on your computer, you will need to perform a system configuration, described in MS-Windows Required Configurations, which may require you to have your MS-Windows installation CD available.